 On my bedroom wall, right opposite my bed, I have a big picture of the Amalfi Coast.
 It’s full of these amazing azure blues and warm pink tones and I absolutely love it.
 I’ve never been to Italy before, unless you count landing in Turin airport and driving straight to the French Alps, which frankly I don’t, but I dream of a romantic road trip along the Italian coast.
+Just imagine it, it would be bliss wouldn’t it?
+And the beauty is that there are so many Italian road trip destinations to chose from, there’s something to suit everyone.

 Who wouldn’t if they were waking up to this picture every day?